sasquatch678/A-Painted-World/FAQ.md

 🅰️ No, the list will no longer work and you will need to reinstall it through Wabbajack.

 #### 🇶 How do I start the main quest?
-🅰️ Get arrested in the Imperial City
+🅰️ Get arrested in the Imperial City and go to jail, or die while resisting arrest.

 #### 🇶 How do you feed as a vampire?
 🅰️ Hold shift while activating sleeping NPCs to use vampire ability, otherwise talk/pickpocket.